Mohommed-Iflan/V2RAY-VLESS-SERVER-SETUP-3X-UI-/README.md

 # V2RAY-VLESS-SERVER-SETUP-3X-UI-
 This Repository Guild you to how to create a V2RAY VLESS SERVER FREELY! and you can spoof/tunnel your network through the server

+> [!CAUTION]
-### ⚠️ Usage Policy & Credits
+> ### ⚠️ Usage Policy & Credits
-**Everyone can use this and do not sell to any others.
-This is only for personal usage.
-This will make sure all tech is common for everyone and builds an organic tech community.**
+**Everyone is permitted to utilize this resource, and it must not be sold to others.
+This is intended solely for personal use.
+This approach will ensure that technology remains accessible to all and fosters the development of an organic technology community.**

+---

 # Beginner's Guide: Setting Up an AWS VLESS-TLS Proxy Server